-- 4. In a terminal, change directory into the top level RAW folder - If you used the suggested path of ~/raw type: cd ~/raw - 5.
-Run RAW - python RAW,py - The first time RAW runs, it may take a little while to load, as it has to compile various extensions. - 6.
+- In the terminal or in the graphical file manager, confirm that the file named RAW.py is in your raw directory.
+If it isn't, it's likely that when you expanded the RAW download, you ended up with unnecessary layers of directories.
+Find the directory with RAW.py in it, and make that the top level folder. - 6.
+In a terminal, change directory into the top level RAW folder - If you used the suggested path of ~/raw type: cd ~/raw - 7.
+Run RAW - python RAW, py - The first time RAW runs, it may take a little while to load, as it has to compile various extensions. - 8.
 RAW is now installed.
 Enjoy! - If you want, see the section on making a desktop shortcut for RAW. - If RAW doesn't work, check out the solutions to common problems.